Nietecht/mille-feuille-opinions/topics/onCommands.md

 If we want to decouple these two parties further and outsource the delivery to an external system like a queue, a bus or other messaging system, we have to assume things like serialization and deserialization.
 Whatever the technology in use, you cannot assume that the way you structured your data in memory is transferable across in the wire in the same format.

-### As flow {#asFlow}
+## As flow {#asFlow}

 A command could also be perceived as representing a flow, or the doorway to a flow.
 Certainly representing the road between requester and executor in this way is a popular opinion, a lot of pseudo-magical dispatchers exist to help with implementing this idea.
 Often this is reduced to a central component doing all the routing based on some predefined rules and you follow those or it doesn't work, while the pipeline idea is lost.
-A flow defined declaratively as a pipeline can still reuse base or default steps, but at the same time allows specific flows to be augmented with the relevant context and/or operations.
+A declarative flow as a pipeline can still reuse base or default steps, but at the same time allows specific flows to be augmented with the relevant context and/or operations.

 Having these kinds of flows in an j

 <!-- * [x] Explain why this is a problem; motivate a best practice -->

-### Cross section
+## Cross section

 Looking at the [signature](#asSignature) and [communication](#asCommunication) sections we can discern some conflicting goals:

-1. Provide an abstract description of both intention and its allowed and/or required parameterization
+1. Provide an abstract description of both intention and its allowed and/or required parameters
 2. Provide an easily transferable message

 Many a time this will not pose a problem, but it happens often enough that because of constraints in how messages are put on the wire a certain expressiveness has to be removed to still allow unambiguous serialization and/or deserialization.